puavous/silhouettes-workshop/README.md

 1. Follow the local instructions given by your workshop teacher.

-2. Wait until the workshop teacher forks the blank example repo and makes preparations depending on the number of people and groups present today.

-3. After teacher's preparation and instructions, one participant of each group would be the coder who clones the starter pack with lmad1 library:
+2. After teacher's preparation and instructions, one participant of each group would be the coder who clones the starter pack with lmad1 library:

    ```